holepunchto/tiny-buffer-map/README.md

 # tiny-buffer-map

 A very simple Map for Buffers.
-Has the same API as JS Map.
+Has the same API as a JS Map.

 ## Usage
 ```js